shreyakri88-stack/AI-Prompt-Interactive-SaaS-Landing-Page-with-Scroll-Animations/prompt.md

 The website must be:

-- Fully responsive
+- Fully responsive- Layout adapts automatically to all screen sizes.
 - Optimized for:
-  - Mobile
-  - Tablet
+  - Mobile- UI should function properly on smartphones.
+  - Tablet- Content spacing and scaling should suit tablets.
-  - Desktop
+  - Desktop - Large-screen layouts should remain visually balanced.
 - Accessible using:
-  - Semantic HTML
+  - Semantic HTML - Proper HTML structure improves accessibility and SEO.
-  - ARIA labels
-  - Keyboard navigation support
+  - Keyboard navigation support - Users should navigate without a mouse.
-- Performance optimized
+- Performance optimized - Site should remain lightweight and fast.

 ---